ILLIXR/ILLIXR/qemu/INSTRUCTIONS.md

-# Setting up IlliXR in Qemu
+# Setting up ILLIXR in Qemu

 ## Build Qemu
 Run `ILLIXR/install_deps.sh` and select `yes` when asked to install Qemu.
-This will build Qemu and install it to `/opt/illixr`.
+This will build Qemu and install it to `/opt/ILLIXR`.

 ### Why build Qemu from source?
-The version of Qemu available through package managers doesn't always ship with all the options we need to run IlliXR, so building Qemu from source is the best option.
+The version of Qemu available through package managers doesn't always ship with all the options we need to run ILLIXR, so building Qemu from source is the best option.
 This `qemu` installation will not conflict with existing `qemu` installs on your system.

 ## Setup Ubuntu in the VM
 Run `ILLIXR/qemu/run.sh` to download `ubuntu 18.04`, create a virtual hard drive (`illixr.qcow2`), and launch `qemu` from `/opt/ILLIXR`.